TITLE 21 AGRICULTURE

 being offered for sale.

-must go directly to slaughter or have a negative official T. foetus bull test or have been castrated.
+method and go directly to slaughter or have a negative official T. foetus bull test.

 (5) Bovine